 But you can’t just sit everyone down and lecture them.
 This is a great time to get creative and find ways to share your knowledge with the wider world.

 At Amoria Bond we have a number of internal and external educational initiatives around Pride month, all led by our internal Diversity & Inclusion committee.
 This committee has put together materials and videos we share across our social media profiles, and leaflets with LGBTQ+ and Pride facts that they’ve distributed through the office.
-This will all culminate in a Pride themed pub quiz for all our employees, giving everyone a fun incentive to take in that knowledge.
+We also have ED&I training available with internal and external-led materials within our Learning Management System.

 To reach out to the community